The best schools in the world embrace the idea that education is an investment in the future. That means adapting to a constantly changing world.

 The open spaces, which are adorned with equally spacious ‘drums’ for a more relaxed learning environment, encourage students to assume an active role in their own education.
 Kids break off into groups and form makeshift classrooms, sometimes with teachers to guide them.

 Egalia Pre-school.
-Stockholm, Sweden.
-The school without gender.
+Stockholm, Sweden

 The Egalia school system is founded on total equality between students.
 The system is made up of two schools, Egalia and Nicolaigården, which reject gender-based pronouns in the hopes of grooming kids to think of one another. (as equals)